 Course Outline – History

-The course aims to extend and deepen students’ chronological knowledge and understanding of British and world history, providing a well-informed context for wider learning.
-Students learn to identify significant events, make connections, draw contrasts, and analyse trends within periods and over long arcs of time.
-They are taught to use historical terms and concepts in increasingly sophisticated ways.
-Students are encouraged to pursue historically valid enquiries including some they have framed themselves, and create relevant, structured and evidentially supported accounts in response.
-They gain an understanding of how different types of historical sources are used to make historical claims and discern how and why contrasting arguments and interpretations of the past have been constructed.
+Depth of Knowledge: Pupils should extend and deepen their chronologically knowledge and understanding of British and World history.
+Pupils should identify significant events, make connections, draw contrasts, and analyse trends within periods and over long arcs of time.
+They should pursue historically valid enquiries and create relevant, structured and evidentially supported accounts in response.
+They should understand how and why contrasting arguments and interpretations of the past have been constructed.

 Co-curriculum and Extracurricular Activities